I'm a member

 Sensory integration therapy may be considered a component of cognitive rehabilitation therapy.
 However, cognitive rehabilitation is addressed in a separate policy.

-POLICYSensory integration (SI) therapy is considered investigational.
+POLICYSensory integration (SI) therapy and auditory integration therapy are considered investigational.

 POLICY EXCEPTIONSFederal Employee Program (FEP) may dictate that all FDA-approved devices, drugs or biologics may not be considered investigational and thus these devices may be assessed only on the basis of their medical necessity.